shivansh1012/shivansh1012/README.md

 ### Hello there 👋

-🐱‍🏍 I am Shivansh Pandey, and I'am pursuing my bachelor's degree in Computer Science.
+🐱‍🏍 I am Shivansh Pandey, and I'm pursuing my bachelor's degree in Computer Science.

 👨‍💻 I'm Interested in Competitive Programming, Data Structures and Algorithms and Web Development.